 So, how do you find the best recipes in your home?

 First, you can guarantee your family will eat your food storage.

-Second, when you use the meals you make now it’ll make make it easier to cook with your food storage.
+Second, when you use the meals you make now it’ll make it easier to cook with your food storage.
 Why?
-Because you’ll only be adding in a few more shelf stable ingredients (dehydrated, powdered, canned, freeze dried) and making that meal will be much easier instead of reinventing the wheel making new recipes from scratch.
+Because you’ll only be adding in a few more shelf-stable ingredients (dehydrated, powdered, canned, freeze-dried) and making that meal will be much easier instead of reinventing the wheel by making new recipes from scratch.

 How to find the BEST food storage Recipes